A Brief History

 The abject failure of the Browns to be competitive is starting to wear thin on Cleveland football fans.
 One miserable failed draft after another and a revolving door at quarterback and head coach have made a travesty of the team.
 This year, 2017, was almost a sure bet to be at least a tiny improvement over the pathetic 1-15 record of 2016, and yet, 12 games into the season the Browns are 0 wins and 12 losses!
 They now officially have the worst run of football in NFL history.
 Of the teams that existed when the first Super Bowl was played, only the Browns and the Detroit Lions have never been to a Super Bowl.
 (The Texans and Jaguars are the only other teams never to play in the big game, but they are newer.)

-Will the Browns ever get better?
+Question for students (and subscribers): Will the Browns ever get better?
 If so, what circumstances are necessary for that improvement to occur?
 What do you suggest for the Browns?
 Have you given up on them?
 Should fans boycott the team until ownership/management produces a better product?
-Please feel free to give us your advice and opinions.
+Please feel free to give us your advice and opinions in the comments section below this article.

 Your readership is much appreciated!